LING @ Boise State

-The linguistics undergraduate program at Boise State University offers a rich and diverse experience for students interested in the scientific study of language.
-Student engagement opportunities vary from service learning opportunities through Project SHINE and the Borah Bridge Program to research internships in the Linguistics Lab to involvement with the Boise State Linguistics Association.
+The linguistics undergraduate program at Boise State University offers a rich and diverse experiences for students interested in the scientific study of language.
+Student engagement opportunities vary from service learning opportunities through Project SHINE and the Borah Bridge Program to research internships in the Linguistics Lab to involvement with the Linguistics Society of Boise State!

 - Congratulations to the class of Spring 2015!